kashaf874/EDA/README.md

 - Who are the worst-performing students, in terms of attendance and the total time spent
 - Plot a box whisker diagram to represent median, upper quartile, lower quartile, and range of time spend in the class.

+ ### Hint: To solve this use-case, you would need to know how to perform the following

+* Read-write files using pandas
+* Grouping data using pandas and SQL
+* Data visualization using plotly
+     - Line chart
+     - Bar chart
+     - Histogram